 Choose a material that is opaque and medium in weight, such as cotton, velvet, or denim.
 To tie in the pleated addition, choose a fabric that matches their current bedding, complements neutral, or is consistent with the room’s style.
 Using Velcro, assemble and attach a bespoke pleated bed skirt.

-Step By Step Guide How To Attach A Bed Skirt With Velcro?
+How To Attach A Bed Skirt With Velcro?
+Follow This

 Using a tape measure, measure the length of the foot (or end) and sides of the bed for the fabric you’ll need.
 To integrate the pleats, add 4 inches for every 2 feet of length.
 For example, a queen bed is around 18 feet in diameter, so you’d add 36 inches, or 3 feet, for 21 feet.
 Instead of frillier, ruffle-style wrinkles, this will supply enough material for a more modern, widely spread flat-panel pleating.